 At BodEvolve Bariatric, patients receive a full and personalized experience under the guidance of seasoned surgeons such as Dr Clayton Frenzel and Dr. Brian Holt.
 Together, their experience gives patients the best chance at a successful medical and aesthetic transformation.

-This is where bariatric plastic surgery becomes a crucial part of the process.
-A bariatric plastic surgeon with in-depth knowledge of weight loss surgery and reconstruction techniques understands:
+This is where the role of bariatric plastic surgery becomes highly critical.
+The bariatric plastic surgeon who possesses profound knowledge about the procedure of weight loss surgery and reconstruction realizes:

-- The changes in skin elasticity after massive weight loss
+- Changes in skin elasticity with massive weight loss

 Surgical Procedures Often Needed Post-Weight Loss Surgery